kkrizanovic/RNAseqEval/README.md

     git submodule update --init --recursive

 ## Prerequisites
 The repository contains Python scripts only and requires a Python 2 interpreter.
-We have tested it on Ubuntu server 14.04 and 16.04 with Python 2.7.12 However, we believe that it should also work with older versions of Paython and on other operating systems.
+We have tested it on Ubuntu server 14.04 and 16.04 with Python 2.7.12 However, we believe that it should also work with older versions of Python and on other operating systems.

 ## Scripts